 Architecture is not only necessary as the global blueprint to manage the complexity of large software systems, but should also be seen as the focus of the main design decisions influencing the quality attributes of the resulting system.
-Content: Quality Attributes, Descriptive vs. Prescriptive Architecture, Architectural Modeling, Architectural Styles and Patterns, Modularity and Components, Reusability and Interfaces, Composability and Connectors, Compatibility and Coupling, Deployability and Portability and Containers, Scalability, Availability and Services, Flexibility and Microservices
+Content: Quality Attributes, Descriptive vs. Prescriptive Architecture, Architectural Modeling, Architectural Styles and Patterns, Modularity and Components, Reusability and Interfaces, Composability and Connectors, Compatibility and Coupling, Deployability, Portability and Containers, Availability, Scalability and Services, Flexibility and Microservices

-It features a mix of theoretical lectures with modeling assignments, design workshops and technology demonstrations presented by the students.
+Following a flipped class method, it features a mix of theoretical lectures with weekly modeling assignments and design workshops presented by the students.

-- Master of Science in Software & Data Engineering, Core course, Lecture, 1st year
+- Master of Science in Software & Data Engineering, Lecture, 1st year

 - Software Design & Modeling, Furia C. A., Venâncio Marcílio D., SA 2021-2022